Kozea/Radicale/DOCUMENTATION.md

 #### Authentication

-In its default configuration since 3.5.0 Radicale rejects by default all authentication by `type = denyall` (introduced with 3.2.2) until explicitly configured.
+In its default configuration since version 3.5.0, Radicale rejects all authentication attempts by using config option `type = denyall` (introduced with 3.2.2) as default until explicitly configured.

-Before 3.5.0 it didn't check usernames or passwords if not explicitly configured, and if the server is reachable over a network, you should change this as soon as possible.
+Versions before 3.5.0 did not check usernames or passwords at all, unless explicitly configured.
+If such a server is reachable over a network, you should change this as soon as possible.

 First a `users` file with all usernames and passwords must be created.
 It can be stored in the same directory as the configuration file.